CocoaPods/guides.cocoapods.org/source/using/the-podfile.html.md

 end
  ```

-When starting out with a project it is likely that you will want to use
-the latest version of a Pod.
-If this is the case, simply omit the
+> When starting out with a project it is likely that you will want to use the latest version of a Pod.
+If this is the case, simply omit the version requirements.
-version requirements.

 ```ruby
 pod 'SSZipArchive'
 ```

-Later on in the project you may want to freeze to a specific version of
-a Pod, in which case you can specify that version number.
+> Later on in the project you may want to freeze to a specific version of a Pod, in which case you can specify that version number.

 ```ruby
 pod 'Objection', '0.9'
 ```

-Besides no version, or a specific one, it is also possible to use
+Besides no version, or a specific one, it is also possible to use logical operators:
-operators:

-* `> 0.1`    Any version higher than 0.1
+* `'> 0.1'`    Any version higher than 0.1
-* `>= 0.1`   Version 0.1 and any higher version
+* `'>= 0.1'`   Version 0.1 and any higher version
-* `< 0.1`    Any version lower than 0.1
+* `'< 0.1'`    Any version lower than 0.1
-* `<= 0.1`   Version 0.1 and any lower version
+* `'<= 0.1'`   Version 0.1 and any lower version

+In addition to the logic operators CocoaPods has an optimisic operator `~>`:

-* `~> 0.1.2` Version 0.1.2 and the versions up to 0.2, not including 0.2
+* `'~> 0.1.2'` Version 0.1.2 and the versions up to 0.2, not including 0.2 and higher

-A list of version requirements can be specified for even more fine
-grained control.
+* `'~> 0.1'` Version 0.1 and the versions up to 1.0, not including 1.1 and higher
+* `'~> 0'` Version 0 and higher, this is basically the same as not having it.

 For more information, regarding versioning policy, see: